MoTrPAC/motrpac-tools/README.md

 - Simple file to output hash digests for files
 - Requires [Python 3.x](https://www.python.org)
+- Examples:
+    - `./hash_files.py --help`

+       _outputs help info_

+  - `./hash_files.py --algorithm md5 -ending pdf -recursive -output output.txt -verbose`

+     _gets md5 hash for all files ending in `pdf` down a directory tree and writes the results to a file called `output.txt`_

+  - `./hash_files.py --algorithm sha256 --file text.txt -verbose`

+     _gets sha256 hash for the file `text.txt` in the current directory and outputs the results to the terminal only_

 ```
 usage: hash_files.py [-h] -a {sha256,sha3_512,sha1,sha512,md5} [-o [OUTPUT]]